Owner-Occupier Commercial Property Loans

 Alternative lenders • Quick approval

-Owner-Occupier Advantage: Typical savings of 0.5-1.5% compared to investment property rates.
-Banks prefer owner-occupiers as they're considered lower risk.
+Owner-Occupier Advantage: Typical savings of 0.5–1.5% compared to investment property rates.
+Banks prefer owner-occupiers because they're considered lower risk.

 Total Cash Needed